metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 5. Further investigation on using this model for pediatric population.
 We've discussed this in the uncertainty part of the model.

-6. Sensitivity analysis on the parameters that influences the dynamics of
+6. Sensitivity analysis on the parameters that influences the dynamics of immuno cells reconstitution after HSCT/ ex-vivo gene therapy.

-# Content <a id='content'></a>
+# Project contents <a id='content'></a>

 ## Files